db-berater/speedup-your-sql-code/README.md

 + Z customer: no orders for a given year

 # Scenario 02
 A software uses a table to queue jobs.
-Whenever a new job is to be started, its details are written to this table.
-The table grows very quickly, as up to 100,000 jobs can be scheduled in an hour.
+Whenever a new job is to be queued, its details are written into a table.
+The table grows very quickly, as up to 100,000 jobs can be scheduled in one hour.

-For this reason, a background job runs to clean up the job_queue table.
-As a rule, more jobs are queued at a high rate than are processed.
-For this reason, the software manufacturer has decided to parameterize the process.
-The first parameter specifies how many jobs that have already been executed should be deleted.
-The second parameter specifies the batch size, which determines how many records should be deleted from the table at the same time.
++ Sometimes the table is growing very fast
++ The maintenance job cannot scale.
++ The table is growing
++ The system suffers from performance problems

 # Scenario 03
 New employees have to be onboarded once a month and employees who leave the company have to be offboarded.